Table of Contents

 What Savings Accounts Are

 A savings account is a type of deposit account at a bank, credit union, or other financial institution where you can safely store your money and earn interest.
-Savings accounts at banks insured by the Federal Deposit Insurance Corporation (FDIC) are typically covered up to $250,000 per depositor.
+Savings accounts at banks insured by the Federal Deposit Insurance Corporation (FDIC) are typically covered up to $250,000 per depositor, per insured institution, per ownership category.
 Co-owners of joint accounts at the same bank are typically each insured up to $250,000.
 Credit unions offer similar insurance through the National Credit Union Administration (NCUA).

-Unlike a checking account, which is set up for everyday money management, a savings account is designed to store money you don’t need right away, separate from everyday spending cash.
-These accounts typically don’t come with checks and debit cards, and some banks may limit you to a certain number of withdrawals per month.
+Unlike a checking account, which is set up for everyday money management, a savings account is designed to store money you don’t need right away.
+These accounts usually don’t come with checks and debit cards, and some banks may limit you to a certain number of withdrawals per month.

 Because savings accounts offer safety, liquidity, and interest, they can be a great place for setting aside money for shorter-term goals, such as: